selvaklnc/wmao/src/content/posts/leads-list-manager.md

 However, the real secret that often goes unmentioned is that the value of a list comes from the relationships within it.

-And that's exactly the mindset LeadsLeap's **List Manager**, also known as SendSteed, is built on.
+And that's exactly the mindset <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s **List Manager**, also known as <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>, is built on.

 ![Build and manage your email list effectively using SendSteed's List Manager, an all-in-one tool for automation, segmentation, and subscriber engagement.  ](/assets/images/blog/list-manager-email-marketing.webp "Building Your List with the List Manager (SendSteed)")

-SendSteed's List Manager helps you grow and nurture your email list with powerful tools for automation, broadcast, and audience segmentation.
+<span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>'s List Manager helps you grow and nurture your email list with powerful tools for automation, broadcast, and audience segmentation.

-In this chapter of Mastering [Digital Marketing](/digital-marketing-strategy) with LeadsLeap, we'll explore how SendSteed helps you build, nurture, and monetize your email list the right way, without spammy shortcuts or overpriced tools.
+In this chapter of Mastering [Digital Marketing](/digital-marketing-strategy) with LeadsLeap, we'll explore how <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> helps you build, nurture, and monetize your email list the right way, without spammy shortcuts or overpriced tools.

-As someone who has tested various autoresponders over the years, from Mailchimp to GetResponse, I can confidently say that SendSteed simplifies the entire process without compromising on features.
-Whether you're a seasoned or a beginner email marketer, you'll appreciate the control and compliance SendSteed offers.
+As someone who has tested various autoresponders over the years, from Mailchimp to GetResponse, I can confidently say that <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> simplifies the entire process without compromising on features.
+Whether you're a seasoned or a beginner email marketer, you'll appreciate the control and compliance <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> offers.

 What Is SendSteed?
 ------------------

-**SendSteed** is LeadsLeap's built-in, fully functional **email autoresponder and list management system**.
+**SendSteed** is <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s built-in, fully functional **email autoresponder and list management system**.
 It's free for all members and designed to help you:

 *   Collect leads using opt-in forms
 *   Send automated follow-up emails (Email Series)